Interaction-induced metallicity in a two-dimensional disordered non-Fermi liquid: Non-linear model: definitions

-The majority ($\sim N^2$) of the degrees of freedom in \eqref{eq:tree_level_w} are "multiplet" diffusons with $\mathcal{A}\neq 0$.
-There is also a special mode with $\mathcal{A}=0$ (a "singlet" diffuson) corresponding to the density fluctuations.
-We note that due to the overwhelming number of multiplet diffusons, the singlet mode essentially decouples in the large-$N$ limit from the multiplet $\mathcal{A}\neq 0$ sector (consisting of multiplet diffusons and the matrix boson), which can be solved independently.
+The majority ($\sim N^2$) of the degrees of freedom in \eqref{eq:tree_level_w} are multiplet diffusons with $\mathcal{A}\neq 0$.
+There is also a special mode with $\mathcal{A}=0$ (a singlet diffuson) corresponding to the density fluctuations.
+We note that due to the overwhelming number of multiplet diffusons, the singlet mode essentially "decouples" in the large-$N$ limit from the multiplet $\mathcal{A}\neq 0$ sector (consisting of multiplet diffusons and the matrix boson).
+More precisely, we show below that the singlet diffuson does not appear in any diagrams for the multiplet channel in the large-$N$ limit, allowing to solve the multiplet sector independently.
+However, there are leading self-energy corrections to the singlet propagator due to insertion of sub-diagrams involving multiplet diffusons, which modify the scaling behaviour of conductivity.
+In the last section, we show that a dynamical exponent for a singlet diffuson remains $z=2$, in full agreement with a Ward identity.